vhscom/after-dark/docs/content/feature/snippets.md

 Snippets are template abstractions enabling you to reuse the same markup and logic used to create [Shortcodes](/shortcode) in your [Custom Layouts](../custom-layouts).

-Take for example the included [Button Group](/shortcode/button-group) shortcode used for creating a set of [hackcss][1]-styled buttons, which we'll look at in detail here.
+Take for example the included [Button Group](/shortcode/button-group) shortcode used for creating a set of styled buttons, which we'll look at in detail here.

 First the partial: